johnpeart/lgbt-mp/index.md

 **This data is currently being updated with the outcome of the June 2017 General Election.**

-There are {{ total-members }} MPs define as LGBT in the Parliament that will form in June 2017. {{ count-parties }} parties returned MPs, and {{ count-parties-non-zero }} of them had at least 1 out LGBT MP.
+There are {{ total-members }} MPs define as LGBT in the Parliament that will form in June 2017. {{ count-parties-non-zero }} parties had at least 1 out LGBT MP.

 This dataset is available as a CSV file on Github.